hoak/roadelevation/README.md

 # roadelevation
-Create elevation points and 3D roads from 2d roads
+v1.0 11/12/2019 This is an ArcGIS Pro/Jupuyter Notebook data processing workflow.
+This shows how to create elevation points and 3D roads from 2d roads.

 This takes an elevation raster and 2d road lines as input and uses a python script (Jupyter notebook) to:
 - generalize and then insert vertices every X meters